BitSmith5/ai-resume-builder/docs/FILE_STORAGE_MIGRATION.md

-# File Storage Migration to Vercel Blob
+# File Storage Solution: Base64 Data URLs

 ## Overview

-This document describes the migration from local filesystem storage to Vercel Blob storage for profile pictures in the AI Resume Builder application.
+This document describes the solution for profile picture storage in the AI Resume Builder application using base64 data URLs stored directly in the database.

 ## Problem